-Skin care expert and esthetician Renée Rouleau and sleep expert Lois James recently led us through a bedtime routine worth dreaming about (watch the full webinar here!).
+Skin care expert and esthetician Renée Rouleau and sleep expert Lois James recently led us through a bedtime routine worth dreaming about.
 Below, we’re going to recap the knowledge you need to care for your skin and sleep better with your surely ever-changing nursing schedule.

 Let’s kick things off with some skincare advice from Renée Rouleau.